-Use an unleaded gasoline of at least 91 Research Octane-Symbol Number 2.
-Additional details on Fuel Requirements are given in the SERVICE AND MAINTENANCE section.
+Use an unleaded gasoline or regular grade leaded gasoline.
+Additional details on Fuel Requirements are given in SERVICE AND MAINTENANCE section.

 "JACKRABBIT" STARTS

 Gasoline can be conserved (and engine and tire life prolonged) by avoiding unnecessarily rapid acceleration away from lights and stop signs.